 Jessica enjoys many musical styles and genres, especially baroque chamber music and old time string band folk music.
 She is currently a member of the Wilmington Symphony Orchestra.
 An avid fiddler, she is also an active member of the band Stray Local, “a folk celebration, an invitation to dance, a reminder of why the South is known for music that makes you feel at home.”
 In 2014 she was selected to tour with the Four Seasons Chamber Music Festival “Next Gen” concert series based in Greenville, NC.
 She has been a member of the Lancaster Symphony Orchestra and the Williamsport Symphony Orchestra and in the summer of 2017 performed with Stray Local in the Festival International de Musique Universitaire in Belfort, France.

-In addition to loving music, Jessica enjoys tinkering around the house, gardening, camping and campfires, eating local food, discovering new music, and spending time with her husband and daughter.
+In addition to loving music, Jessica enjoys tinkering around the house, gardening, camping and campfires, eating local food, discovering new music, and spending time with her family.
 One day she would like to run a music program connected to a library or after-school program, live in a hut, and play in a mariachi band.